-> Frisby earned her doctorate degree and her master’s degree from the University of Florida’s College of Journalism and Mass Communications.
-She joined the Missouri School of Journalism faculty in January 1998 and is a full professor of strategic communication with a joint appointment in the communication department in the College of Arts and Science.
+Frisby earned her doctorate degree and her master’s degree from the University of Florida’s College of Journalism and Mass Communications.
+She was part of the Missouri School of Journalism faculty from 1998 to 2020.

 - William T. Kemper Award for Excellence in Teaching, April 2002